Trouva/product-technical-tests/challenges/Engineer.API_development_test.lvl2.md

 1. Populate all existing boutiques in the database with their Google Places ID
 2. Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID
 3. Return the Google Places ID as part of the API response
+4. Please include a Readme which outlines what you did and why, considerations, how to run it, etc.

 ## Submitting the challenge